-If you just bought Samsung Galaxy S20 Ultra, you’ll find that the phone offers so much.
-It has great specs, but it also offers a bunch of great features.
-It is important to set all the options just the way you want so that you can enjoy it completely.
-One of the things you might want to change is screen resolution, and we are going to show you the steps.
-Without further ado, let’s see how to change screen resolution on Samsung Galaxy S20 Ultra.
+If you just bought your Samsung Galaxy S20 Ultra, you’ll find that the phone has many great features.
+It is important to customize all the options the way you want so you can enjoy them completely.
+One of the things you might want to change is the screen resolution, and we will show you the steps.
+Let’s see how to change the screen resolution on the Samsung Galaxy S20 Ultra.

-Out of the box, the resolution on Samsung Galaxy S20 Ultra is set to WQHD+ (3,200 x 1,440).
-So you might be wondering why to change it?
-Well, the main reason why people do change the resolution is to make the battery life last longer.
-The highest the resolution, the biggest impact it has on the battery life.
-But, you can change it with just a few taps.
+Out of the box, the resolution of the Samsung Galaxy S20 Ultra is set to WQHD+ (3,200 x 1,440).
+But you might be wondering why change it?
+People change the resolution mainly to make the battery life last longer.
+The higher the resolution, the bigger the impact on the battery life.
+But you can change it with just a few taps.
 Here is how:

 - You can choose the resolution there.
 Three options are available.
 The lowest is HD+ (1,600 x 720), the medium option is FHD+ (2,400 x 1,080), and the highest is WQHD+ (3,200 x 1,440).

-- Decide which option is the best for you, and just tap on it
+- Decide which option is the best for you, and tap on it.

 - Tap Apply.

-As you can see, changing the resolution on Samsung Galaxy S20 Ultra is that simple.
-If you change your mind later and want to try another option, just follow the same steps and change it again.
+As you can see, changing the resolution of the Samsung Galaxy S20 Ultra is that simple.
+If you change your mind later and want to try another option, follow the same steps to change it again.
 Remember, if you want to save some battery life, a lower resolution will help you achieve that.
 But if you want to enjoy the display to the fullest, go for WQHD+ (3,200 x 1,440).